 - Is the code review attempting to handle too many concerns?
 If so, ask the author to split it up.

 - Do the changes tell a coherent story?
-Beginners tend to struggle with story-telling through code.
-This is necessary because:
+Beginners struggle with story-telling through code.
+A story behind your changes is crucial.

 - Changes must be deployed logically, correctly, and safely.

 - Allows other people to understand what you’re doing.

 - If either of these conditions are not met, the code shouldn’t be approved.

 - Does the code go against existing patterns?